wallarm/product-documentation/docs/latest/api-discovery/setup.md

 If you specify context words without patterns, Wallarm decides on sensitive data presence based on the presence of the words.
 The more the confidence scores sum, the more likely the parameter will be marked as having your described sensitive data.

-For some context-only searches, it is necessary to declare some words as **definitive**: if the definitive word is not presented in the value's context, the parameter does not contain sensitive data.
+For some context-only searches, it is necessary to declare some words as **mandatory**: if the mandatory word is not presented in the value's context, the parameter does not contain sensitive data.

 Example: personal_name